mtopolnik/lein-release/README.md

 1. check for uncommitted changes and refuse continue in case of any;
 2. edit `project.clj`: remove the "-SNAPSHOT" suffix.
 If the suffix is not there, don't touch the version;
-3. deploy the project using the configured deployment strategy (see below);
+3. deploy the project using the configured deployment route (see below);
 4. in case of a failed deployment, revert to the original project version;
 5. commit the edited `project.clj` and tag it with `<project>-<version>`;
 6. edit `project.clj`: move to the next SNAPSHOT version;